QUESTIONNAIRE 2, DISTRIBUTED TO

 History: the facts.

-7/ New anecdotes, I would like to discover even more things, to know what they did and felt when they were in Auschwitz (even if I suspect a little).
+7/ New anecdotes, I would like to discover even more things, to know what they did and felt when they were in Auschwitz (even if I have a little suspicion).

 8/ I think it’s very good!
-They are incredibly lucky to have been able to set foot where there was so much horror.
-It’s a very good way to feel (even if there is no view of the corpses), the suffering they have endured.
+They are incredibly lucky to have been able to set foot where there has been so much horror.
+It’s a very good way to feel (even if there is no view of the corpses), the suffering they endured.
 Knowing is good, but seeing is better.
-Especially more touching.
+Above all, more touching.

-1/ Extermination and concentration camps, thousands of dead, Second World War.
+1/ Extermination and concentration camps, thousands of dead, World War II.

 2/ It seems to me that it is in Poland.